 Such public meetings may be videotaped; if so, make a note of it so that you can get a copy of the tape later, if necessary.
 Use your smart phone to take a photo of the recording setup in the context of the meeting, so you can prove recording was done later.
 If not, and you have specific concerns, you may want to do so yourself, unless forbidden to do so.
 Take written notes of the names and topics discussed by every speaker or questioner, unless you are video or audio taping the meeting.

-In such a meeting, one would want to ask if any blasting was to be done, or if vibratory compactors, pile drivers or other equipment with significant vibration potential were intended for use in the project.
+In such a meeting, one would want to ask if any blasting is contemplated, or if vibratory compactors, pile drivers or other equipment with significant vibration potential will be used in the project.
 The FTA Noise and Vibration Manual indicates that such activities could be problematic in "sensitive areas".1 If so, ask for the manufacturer and model numbers of the compactors and pile drivers to be used.
-This allows you to get the specifications for these pieces of heavy equipment online; pay particular attention to hammer pile drivers and vibratory compactors with nominal vibration frequencies under 40 Hz.
+This allows you to get the specifications for these pieces of heavy equipment online; just do a search for "compactor [manufacturer and model number] specifications".
+Pay particular attention to hammer pile drivers and vibratory compactors with nominal vibration frequencies under 40 Hz.
 If you have an older house with plaster on lath walls, a historic home or any other special concerns about vibration sensitivity, you should voice such concerns at public comment meetings.
-You could download a copy of and take with you the FTA Noise and Vibration Manual to bolster any objections you may have.
+You could download a copy of and take with you the FTA Noise and Vibration Manual or the CVDG to bolster any objections you may have.

 It would also be wise to ask if any ground vibration monitoring (example setup just below) is to be done in connection with the project, either prior to or during the construction.
 If there is no monitoring expected, ask why not.
 If monitoring is being done, find out when, where, by whom, and to what purpose.
 Your goal here is to learn whether any such monitoring will be done meaningfully and correctly and whether the information gained will be made accessible to the public.